How to Implement RPA in Small Business: A Practical Guide (2024)

 - Integration Capabilities: The tool should be able to integrate with your existing systems and applications.

-- Security: The tool should have robust security features to protect your data.
+- Security: The tool should have security features to protect your data.

 - Cost: The tool should be affordable and offer a good return on investment.